Morse theory for $S$-balanced configurations in the Newtonian $n$-body problem: The theorem for balanced configurations

-where we set $q= \trasp{(x,y,z)}$.
-By arguing precisely as in \cite[P. 62-63]{Moe94}, we get that that the first summand in the (RHS) of Equation~\eqref{eq:***} is non-negative (actually positive provided $q$ is not collinear along some line).
-The last term in Equation~\eqref{eq:***} can be rewritten as follows
+By arguing precisely as in \cite[P. 62-63]{Moe94}, we get that that the first summand in the (RHS) of Equation~\eqref{eq:***} is non-negative (actually, positive provided $q$ is not collinear along the line determined by $q_j$ and $q_i$).
+The last summand in the RHS of Equation~\eqref{eq:***} is the product of the positive number $(1-s^{-1})r_{ij}^{-1}\cdot \langle e_1,e_1^B\rangle$ with

+The last two terms in Equation~\eqref{eq:ff2} are positive by the assumption $x_i-x_j>0$.
+Moreover, since by assumption none of the $q_k$ lies in the segment joining $q_j$ with $q_i$, for every $k\neq i,j$ we either have $x_k>x_i>x_j$ or $x_k<x_j<x_i$.
+If the former case holds, then $q_k$ lies in the outer cone at $q_i$ and hence the quantities

+are both positive and the first one is larger than the second one.
+If the latter case holds, then $q_k$ lies in the outer cone at $q_j$ and the quantities

-where $F_{ik}$ is the force exerted by the particle $q_k$ on the particle $q_i$.
-It is readily seen that the (RHS) in Equation~\eqref{eq:ff2} is positive.
-So, $\dot \alpha <0$ and this concludes the proof. \end{proof} A direct consequence of the $45^\circ$-theorem for $s_1-\csbc$ is the following. \begin{cor} The set
+are both negative and the second one is in absolute value larger than the first one.
+Overall, this shows that the expression in Equation~\eqref{eq:ff2} (thus also the RHS of Equation~\eqref{eq:***}) is always positive.
+Therefore, by~\eqref{eq:***} we can infer that $-\dot \alpha \sin \alpha >0$, thus completing the proof. \end{proof} A direct consequence of the $45^\circ$-theorem for $s_1-\csbc$ is the following. \begin{cor} The set

 is an {\sc attractor\/} for the gradient flow of $\widehat U$.

 The set $\mathscr V$ is invariant under the gradient flow and the function $t \mapsto \vartheta \big(q(t)\big)$ is strictly decreasing along gradient flow lines, provided $\vartheta \big(q(0)\big) \in (0, 45^\circ]$. \end{cor} \begin{rem} Corollary~\ref{thm:collinear-attractor} allows us to remove the set $\mathbb Y$ from $\widehat{\mathbb S}$ before quotienting out by the (diagonal) $\SO(2)$-action on $\widehat{\mathbb S}$ induced by rotations in the $\widehat{yOz}$-plane, which we recall is the symmetry group of Equation~\eqref{eq:s-balanced-conf} in case $S=\text{diag}\, (s, 1,1)$.
 Since $\mathbb Y$ is precisely the singular set of the $\SO(2)$-action, we obtain that